|

 This project has been a labour

-of love from its inception in 1990, the most celebrated art form
+of love from its inception in 1990.
+Initially a five hundred-word

-town newspaper, it has grown into a full-blown study into the
+piece for a small town newspaper, it has grown into a full-blown

 OF THE DISCOVERY OF CINEMATOGRAPHY tells the story of how moving